 Toulouse Saint-Eloi is responsible for delivering equipped and tested pylons to the final assembly lines.
 Its primary activities include the design of pylon and propulsion systems, integration and manufacturing of pylon and nacelle components including hard metal transformation, pylon sub-assembly and pylon integration for all Airbus aircraft – including “new engine option” jetliners like the A320neo and A330neo.

 The Saint-Nazaire plant specialises in structural assembly, equipping and testing of front and central fuselage sections for the entire Airbus family.
 It receives sub-assemblies to be fitted for the forward fuselage for the A320 Family, the forward and central fuselage for the A330 and A380 families, and the nose fuselage for the A350 XWB.
-Saint-Nazaire is also in charge of equipping and testing these sections before delivering them to various final assembly lines.
+Saint-Nazaire also is in charge of equipping and testing these sections before delivering them to various final assembly lines.

 Nantes specialises in the manufacturing and assembly of the centre wing boxes for all Airbus aircraft, and is a leader in the manufacture of Carbon Fibre Reinforced Plastic structural parts – such as the A350 XWB keel beam.
 Nantes also is responsible for manufacturing the radomes for the entire Airbus family, the ailerons for the A330 and A380 families and air inlets for the A350 XWB, A380 families and A320neo.

-Located in North Wales, Airbus’ Broughton site assembles wings for the entire family of aircraft commercial aircraft, producing over 1,000 wings per year.
+Located in North Wales, Airbus’ Broughton site assembles wings for the entire family of commercial aircraft, producing over 1,000 wings per year.
 Its activities include wing skin milling, stringer manufacture, full wing equipping and wing box assembly.

 Filton is the other UK-based site for Airbus, with its engineering and research & technology groups responsible for wing design, landing gear and fuel systems design and testing; and manufacturing of components.